Jules Janick Horticulture Garden

 The central structural element of the garden, the E.C.
 Stevenson Pavilion, a gift from family and friends of Dr. Stevenson, was retained and enhanced with new casual seating.
 The pavilion is dedicated to the memory of the Head of the Horticulture Department from 1958-1967.
 During his tenure “Steve” took the department to new heights of recognition and oversaw the formation of the Landscape Architecture Program.
 Coincidentally, Dr. Stevenson was Dr. Janick’s major professor for his PhD degree research.

-The gardens are located adjacent to the Horticulture Building at Marstellar Street and the Agricultural Mall.
-They are open for public enjoyment year-round, seven days a week.
-You'll find self-guided tour brochures when you visit the gardens, or you can request one by mail.
-You can also make an appointment for your group to be given a guided tour.
-And we invite you to join us in our efforts to ensure that the Purdue University Horticulture Gardens will continue to enrich the mind and spirit.
+The garden is located adjacent to the Horticulture Building at Marstellar Street and the Agricultural Mall.
+It is open for public enjoyment year-round, seven days a week.
+We invite you to join us in our efforts to ensure that the Jules Janick Horticulture Garden will continue to enrich the mind and spirit.
 You can become a "Friend of the Gardens" through a tax-deductible contribution to the Purdue Foundation.
-We'll use your contribution to support the educational programs of the gardens and to establish new plant collections.
-As a "Friend," you will receive a garden guide each spring and an invitation to special events such as the Purdue Garden Day open house.
+We'll use your contribution to support the educational programs of the gardens and enhance the plant collections.

 For more information, contact: